Health inclusion

 We work in Partnership with the NHS Health Inclusion Team to run a weekly on-site drop in with a community nurse as well as a mental health support team for clients who do not regularly access healthcare.
 The community nurse can triage and refer clients for further treatment/investigation, complete bloodwork and provide prescriptions.
 Sessions are highly attended with numerous examples of clients accessing healthcare, where they’ve not previously engaged.

-As a result of our commitment to health inclusion, several clients have received life changing treatment, whilst greatly lessening the risk of homelessness for individuals suffering with their mental health.
+As a result of our commitment to health inclusion, several clients have received life-changing treatment, whilst greatly lessening the risk of homelessness for individuals suffering with their mental health.